xuan-liang/ggmatplot/cran-comments.md

 ## Submssion
 This is a new submission for a new version.
 In this version I have:

-* solved the issues reported on system macOS arm64 (M1 chip).
+* modified the default legend setting.